Structural stability of meandering-hyperbolic group actions: Actions of word-hyperbolic groups

 (1~$\Leftrightarrow$~2) This equivalence reduces to the lemma below. \end{proof}

-\begin{lemma} Suppose $\Ga<G$ is $\tad$-boundary embedded with a boundary embedding $\be:\pa\Ga\to\Flag(\tad)$. \begin{enumerate}[label=\textup{(\arabic*)},nosep,leftmargin=*] \item If $\Ga$ is non-uniformly $\tad$-Anosov with the asymptotic embedding $\be$, then the $\Ga$-action on $\Flag(\tad)$ is expanding at $\be(\pa\Ga)$. \item If $\Ga$ is non-elementary and the $\Ga$-action on $\Flag(\tad)$ is expanding at $\be(\pa\Ga)$, then it is non-uniformly $\tad$-Anosov and $\be$ is the asymptotic embedding for $\Ga$. \end{enumerate} \end{lemma}
+\begin{lemma} Suppose $\Ga<G$ is $\tad$-boundary embedded with a boundary embedding $\varphi:\pa\Ga\to\Flag(\tad)$. \begin{enumerate}[label=\textup{(\arabic*)},nosep,leftmargin=*] \item If $\Ga$ is non-uniformly $\tad$-Anosov with the asymptotic embedding $\varphi$, then the $\Ga$-action on $\Flag(\tad)$ is expanding at $\varphi(\pa\Ga)$. \item If $\Ga$ is non-elementary and the $\Ga$-action on $\Flag(\tad)$ is expanding at $\varphi(\pa\Ga)$, then it is non-uniformly $\tad$-Anosov and $\varphi$ is the asymptotic embedding for $\Ga$. \end{enumerate} \end{lemma}

-\begin{proof} (1) This is a special case of \cite{KLP17}*{Equivalence Theorem 1.1}: every $\tad$-Anosov subgroup $\Ga<G$ is expanding at $\be(\pa\Ga)$.
-It is also an immediate consequence of the condition (d) in Definition~\ref{def:anosov} combined with Remark~\ref{rem:expansion}(c).
+\begin{proof} (1) This is a special case of \cite{KLP17}*{Equivalence Theorem 1.1}: every $\tad$-Anosov subgroup $\Ga<G$ is expanding at $\varphi(\pa\Ga)$.
+To see this directly, rather, note from the condition (d) in Definition~\ref{def:anosov} that for each $\xi\in \pa\Ga$ there is an element $g\in \Ga$ such that $\ef(g,\psi(\xi))>1$.
+Then Remark~\ref{rem:expansion}(c) implies the $\Ga$-action on $\Flag(\tad)$ is expanding at $\varphi(\pa\Ga)$.

-(2) Suppose the $\Ga$-action on $\Flag(\tad)$ is expanding at $\be(\pa\Ga)$ with data $\D=(\de)$.
+(2) Suppose the $\Ga$-action on $\Flag(\tad)$ is expanding at $\varphi(\pa\Ga)$ with data $\D=(\de)$.
 Since $\pa\Ga$ is perfect, Corollary~\ref{cor:qg} applies.
-Thus, for any $\eta\in(0,\de]$, the rays $c^\al$ associated to $\eta$-codes $\al$ for $f(\xi)\in f(\pa\Ga)$ are uniform quasigeodesic rays in $\Ga$.
+Thus, for any $\eta\in(0,\de]$, the rays $c^\al$ associated to $\eta$-codes $\al$ for $\varphi(\xi)\in\varphi(\pa\Ga)$ are uniform quasigeodesic rays in $\Ga$.

 Let $\xi\in\pa\Ga$ and let $r:\N_0\to\Ga$ be a geodesic ray starting at $\id\in\Ga$ and asymptotic to $\xi$.
-If $\al$ is an $\eta$-code for $\be(\xi)$ then, as in the proof of Lemma~\ref{lem:conv}, the Hausdorff distance between $\{r(i)\}_{i\in \N_0}$ and $\{c^\al_j\}_{j\in \N_0}$ is bounded above by a uniform constant $C>0$.
-This means that for each $i\in \N_0$, there exist $n_i\in\N_0$ and an element $g_i\in\Ga$ with $|g_i|_\vS\le C$ such that $r(i)=c^\al_{n_i} g_i$.
+If $\al$ is an $\eta$-code for $\varphi(\xi)$ then, as in the proof of Lemma~\ref{lem:conv}, the Hausdorff distance between $\{r(k)\}_{k\in \N_0}$ and $\{c^\al_j\}_{j\in \N_0}$ is bounded above by a uniform constant $C>0$.
+This means that for each $k\in \N_0$, there exist $n_k\in\N_0$ and an element $g_k\in\Ga$ with $|g_k|_\vS\le C$ such that $r(k)=c^\al_{n_k} g_k$.
 Then we have

-where $A=\inf\{ \ep(g,\be(\zeta)) \mid \zeta\in\pa\Ga,\ g\in\Ga\textup{ and }|g|_\vS\le C\}$.
-Since $\ep( (c^\al_{j})^{-1},\be(\xi))$ tends to infinity as $j$ tends to infinity (by the last statement of Lemma~\ref{lem:nest}), it follows that
+where $A=\inf\{\ef(g,\varphi(\zeta)) \mid \zeta\in\pa\Ga,\ g\in\Ga\textup{ and }|g|_\vS\le C\}$.
+Since $\ef( (c^\al_{j})^{-1},\varphi(\xi))$ tends to infinity as $j$ tends to infinity (by the last statement of Lemma~\ref{lem:nest}), it follows that

 Therefore, the $\Ga$-action satisfies the condition (d) of Definition~\ref{def:anosov}. \end{proof}

 A corollary of this theorem is the stability of Anosov subgroups; see, for example, \cite{GW}*{Theorem 1.2} and \cite{KLP14}*{Theorem 1.10}.
 Let us denote by